Screening and Consultation

 Is your body imbalanced since pregnancy?
 Do you have trouble sticking with a fitness routine?
 Are you exercising, but not seeing results?
 Have you been checked for abdominal separation?
 Do you have enough core strength to handle complex exercises or intense workouts?
 Might you be prone to injury?
 Are your current workouts appropriate for you?

 To truly determine the best way to achieve your fitness goals, a comprehensive screening and discussion is necessary.
 A thorough understanding of how you move, your needs, wants, motivations and experience with exercise will provide the information needed to customize your fitness journey and give you the results you deserve.
 Whether you're interested in my training programs or have other fitness options in mind, let me help you get off to the best start!
 Read more about my Screening and Consultation session below.
-This session is required for everyone participating in personal training (also highly recommended to maximize small group training), but I encourage all women to start here.
+This session is required for everyone participating in private and semi-private training (also highly recommended to maximize group training), but I encourage all women to start here.

 Screening and Consultation